wyhinton/RaleighHousingMap/README.md

 ## Features

-* Modular code design allows for quick customization, easily swap out data sets, change legend colors, and edit layout
+* The code design allows for quick customization of legend, data sources, and layout
 * Interactive legend for displaying different data sets and changing data year
 * Ability to download active data as .geojson
 * Ability to switch between two sets of geoJSON features